thomyg/mgt-teams-explorer/README.md

 ## Authentication
-Implemented a custom AuthenticationState provider in Blazor based on this tutorial: https://www.youtube.com/watch?v=BmAnSNfFGsc
+Implemented a custom AuthenticationState provider in Blazor based on this tutorial: https://www.youtube.com/watch?v=BmAnSNfFGsc Only the login page is accessible for unauthenticated users, all others are secured.
+On that Login.razor mgt-login is configured to either use the Teams Provider or the MSAL Provider depending on the environment.

 There is a small "trick" to get the token from the JavaSript mgt-login component to Blazor.
 Adding and EventListener to "loginCompleted" of the mgt-login component just to virtually click a helper button.
 That helper button sits on the login page and is wired to the C# part of the solution.
 User will never see that button, but it does the need trick to get the information into C#.

+Login.razor:
 ```html
 <mgt-teams-provider client-id="f676f828-bee1-4fe5-ac7e-db0b1dac0fb4"
                     auth-popup-url="https://localhost:44392/auth"